Nemo (song): Music video

 The song received a video that cost around €80,000, which is much more than most heavy metal videos cost at that time.
 It was directed by Finnish director Antti Jokinen and shows the band performing among snowy mountains.
 Then vocalist Tarja Turunen is wearing a red coat, which she admits to be different from other symphonic metal female vocalists, who usually dress in black.
 A second version of the video included footage from The Cave.

 The video was heavily played on TVs around the world, but according to Turunen, some channels were reluctant at first due to the video having been shot in the snow.
 Also, she said the video helped the band gain more attention from gothic fans, even though she doesn't believe they have ever considered themselves to be a gothic band.

 Live performances

-Nemo is the most played song by Nightwish, with well over 500 times as of March 2018.
-After Turunen left Nightwish, "Nemo" became one of the songs from the band that she would perform live in her solo shows.
+Nemo is the most played song by Nightwish, with well over 640 times as of August 2023.
+After Turunen left Nightwish, "Nemo" became one of the songs from the band that she would frequently perform live in her solo concerts.